Li-Eric/MultiGallery/README.md

 # PhotoGallery
 A Photo Gallery for Android.
-Currently works with 500px, adding support for Flickr.
+Currently works with 500px and Flickr.

 If you want to build this app, you must first obtain your own API keys from 500px and Flickr.